SteffenKockel/pyduin/README.md

 This makes it easy to wire a sensor, switch to an IOT device, connect it to a computer and start working with the sensor values in Python.
 The library supports:

-- Analog read and write (wip)
+- Analog read and write
 - Digital read and write
+- PWM
+- Pin modes
-- OneWire
+- OneWire (firmware works, not yet implemented in lib)
-- DHT Sensors
+- DHT Sensors (firmware works, not yet implemented in lib)
-- SPI
+- SPI (firmware works, not yet implemented in lib)
 - ...

 ## Device support